-prone to impulsive behavior.
-Methylphenidate increases the amount of dopamine produced by the brain which can in turn help to counteract some of these symptoms.
+Methylphenidate increases the amount of dopamine produced by the brain which can in turn help to counteract some of the symptoms of ADHD and narcolepsy.
 With the correct dosage, individuals often find it easier to stay on task and engaged with what they are doing.

 Some people use these medications as a way to improve their alertness and focus even if they do not have ADHD or narcolepsy.
 This is often seen among college students.
-However, the drugs do not always have the same effect because individuals without ADHD do not have the same chemical imbalances in their brain.
-Misuse of the drug also greatly increases the risk of methylphenidate addiction.
+However, the drugs do not always have the same effect – because individuals without ADHD do not have the same chemical imbalances in their brain.

 Signs and Symptoms of Methylphenidate Addiction